 Homeowners and renters alike have heard numerous tips and “advice” on how to take care of their plumbing systems.
 Some of it passed down from family and other times it may have been advice from online.
 And most of it, wrong.
-We have complied a list of major plumbing myths and the correct advice to go with each.
+We have compiled a list of major plumbing myths and the correct advice to go with each.

 Myth # 1: A drain can’t be clogged if water is still going down.

 Truth: Clogged pipes may still have some room for water to flow; if you notice water draining slower than usual, this may be your problem.
 Disposals can also lead to clogged pipes by allowing people to put more food particles down the drain than they normally would.
-Although disposal grind up food, particles can be left in the drain pipes, causing clogs.
+Although disposal grinds up food, particles can be left in the drain pipes, causing clogs.

 Truth: Lemons will make your disposal smell better but they do not actually do any cleaning.
 Lemon peels are thick and hard to break up which can cause a clog.
 If your disposal is in need of cleaning, your best option is to turn off power to the disposal and take it apart for a thorough scrub.